 Russian Devilled Eggs Recipe for a Zakuski Table Fit for a Russian Emperor

-These Russian stuffed eggs experienced a rival in the USSR during the Soviet era.
+These Russian stuffed eggs experienced a revival in the USSR during the Soviet era.
 Perhaps because eggs were a staple – as was mayonnaise, which was ubiquitous.
 It was a cheap dish, especially if you had your own chickens, and it didn’t take much in the way of ingredients or seasoning to make it a bit special – especially if you piled some caviar on top.

 You’ll find countless recipes for devilled eggs in cookbooks and online – they’re also called stuffed eggs or Russian eggs – but this Russian devilled eggs recipe is my family recipe with a couple of tweaks.